 LDUK is however, pleased to note that some of our stakeholder comments on the draft NICE guideline were incorporated into the final version.
 For more on this please visit www.lymediseaseuk.com/nice-lyme-disease.

 The Quality Standard for Lyme disease is aimed at raising awareness and prevention of Lyme disease.
 It highlights important areas for improvement in patient care.

-Dr Anne Cruikshank (RCGP Clinical Champion for Lyme Disease) and Dr Sandra Pearson (Medical Director, Lyme Disease Action), with support from the wider Spotlight Project steering group, have developed an RCGP Lyme Disease Toolkit.
+Dr Anne Cruikshank (RCGP Clinical Champion for Lyme Disease) and Dr Sandra Pearson (Former Medical Director, Lyme Disease Action), with support from the wider Spotlight Project steering group, have developed an RCGP Lyme Disease Toolkit.
 There is also an RCGP/LDA Lyme disease e-learning module – free to RCGP members.